Minhduc2323/Minhduc2323/README.md

-# Welcome to my profile
+# My name is Minh Duc
 ![Header](https://github.com/Minhduc2323/Minhduc2323/blob/main/github-header-image%20(2).png)
 I’m a student who is passionate about learning about Computer Programs and open source.
 I enjoy learning new things and sharing my knowledge with others.